 Substitution:

-It means to change the existing laws in favor of mitigation practices.
-It cause slight or significant changes in existing laws for mitigation measures.
+It means to change the existing laws in favor of mitigation practices so it cause slight or significant changes in existing laws for mitigation measures.

 It means to make new laws that complement the mitigation practices so these will be completely new laws to followed and to maintain the mitigation practices in an environment.

 Mitigation practices can help you upgrade the condition of the sector under consideration.
 It helps to reduce harmful impacts and enhance positive impact whether it is for the environment or any other sector of life.
 It helps to find solutions for existing problems and also reduce their bad impacts.
+With public participation and Stakeholder engagement mitigation can be made more easy.
 We should try to implement mitigation practices in the environmental sector because it is in extreme need of these practices to control negative impacts of environment.
 Mitigation practices are taken for granted because of their cost and time, but they should be considered as important for present day scenarios.

 Implementation of Environmental Mitigation Advantages Disadvantages